BIG-SA/BASH-Intro-2018/notes/2_filters.md

 ```

 Now we can browse the file using the space bar to move down a page, the `b` key to move back a page and the arrows to move up or down a line.
-Although we can navigate through the less pager using up & down arrows on our keyboards, some helpful shortcuts are:
+Although we can navigate through the less pager using up and down arrows on our keyboards, some helpful shortcuts are:

 | Command |	Action  |
 | ------- | ------- |